Rheingau – Past, Present, (And Future?) Greatness

 Geology

-The Rheingau offers tremendous stylistic diversity.
+The Rheingau offers tremendous stylistic diversity within a tight range of varieties.
 Among Rieslings, the dry wines are marked by a stately breadth, density, and extract, their fruit enlivened with a mineral, and in the best cases, saline element.
 Be they graceful Kabinetts, dry single-vineyard Grosse Gewächse or nobly sweet BAs or TBAs, there is no mistaking their hallmark ripeness and concentration.
 Spӓtburgunder, especially grown on the great slate sites of Assmannshausen, offers an elegant red counterpart, often deep and concentrated, but also capable of delivering superb energetic freshness.
 Exploring the Rheingau village by village through its Ortsweine is another excellent way of understanding the individual identities of each of the Rheingau’s many distinctive terroirs.

 Benchmarks